eLLM: Elastic Memory Management Framework for Efficient LLM Serving: Conclusion

 \section{Conclusion}

 Modern LLM serving systems face significant memory utilization bottlenecks due to the isolation of memory spaces.
-Our proposed \texttt{eLLM} framework addresses this through an elastic memory paradigm inspired by OS-level virtualization techniques.
-By introducing virtual tensor abstraction to unify memory pools, dynamic inflation/deflation mechanisms to optimize GPU utilization, and CPU-GPU memory orchestration with SLO-aware scheduling, \texttt{eLLM} achieves significantly improvements: 2.32$\times$ higher decoding throughput, and supporting 3$\times$ larger batch sizes for 128K-token inputs.
-In the future, eLLM will incorporate the dynamic nature of parameters, enabling more adaptive and efficient learning, in line with current advancements in deep learning trends.
+Our proposed \texttt{eLLM} framework addresses this through an elastic memory paradigm.
+By introducing virtual tensor abstraction to unify memory pools, dynamic inflation/deflation mechanisms to optimize GPU utilization, and CPU-GPU memory orchestration with SLO-aware scheduling, \texttt{eLLM} achieves significantly improvements. \begin{acks} This work was supported by Fundamental and Interdisciplinary Disciplines Breakthrough Plan of the Ministry of Education of China (JYB2025XDXM113) and National Natural Science Foundation of China (NSFC) grant (62532006). \end{acks}